minmin-intel/GenAIExamples/BusinessSafetyClassifier/README.md

     It will take you inside the container to interactively run commands.

 1.2.
 Run the processing script. </br>
-The preprocessing step is specific to the Patronus EnterprisePII dataset where we get the actual text components and the gold labels from the original jsonl file. </br>
+The preprocessing step is specific to the Patronus EnterprisePII dataset where we get the actual text components and the gold labels from the original jsonl file.
+Run the command below to process this dataset.
-Specify the `FILEDIR`, `FILENAME` and `OUTPUT` variables in the `run_process_enterprisepii_dataset.sh` script and then run the command below.

     ```shell
     cd workspace/GenAIExamples/BusinessSafetyClassifier
     bash run_process_enterprisepii_dataset.sh
     ```
-Once the data processing is finished, exit the container by typing "exit".
+Once the data processing is finished, open another terminal and then proceed with the steps below.

 2. Run annotation on Intel Gaudi platform with `annotation-gaudi` container </br>
 2.1.
 Build and run the container